maliha-usui/cross-lingual-clip-memes/README.md

 - **Cross-lingual humor understanding** in entertainment applications
 - **Cultural AI** development for global markets

-This work demonstrates the challenges vision-language models face when applied to Japanese content—a critical consideration for companies like Sony developing multimodal AI for Japanese entertainment.
+This work demonstrates the challenges vision-language models face when applied to Japanese content—a critical consideration for Japanese entertainment.

 ## Citation